Luther the Geek

-Luther the Geek (Alternately spelled Luther, the Freak) is a 1989 American Horror film directed by Carlton J. Albright and released by Troma Entertainment.
-It stars Edward Terry in the titular role, with Stacy Haiduk and Joan Roth playing supporting roles.
+Luther the Geek (Alternately spelled Luther, the Freak) is a 1989 American horror film directed by Carlton J. Albright and released by Troma Entertainment.
+It stars Edward Terry in the title role, with Stacy Haiduk and Joan Roth playing supporting roles.

+In the film, a man fascinated with carnival geeks starts decapitating people with his metallic dentures.
+Following his release from prison, he invades a farm and takes two female hostages, but one of the hostages fights back and kills him.

 Plot

 A young Luther Watts has a fascination with carnival geeks.
 When he loses his teeth while at a geek show and has them replaced with a pair of sharp metallic dentures, he acquires a liking for human blood.
 He begins murdering people by biting their heads off, but is captured and placed in prison.

 After being in prison for over twenty years, Luther is paroled and released.
 He begins roaming around his hometown, killing people by eating off their heads.
 Luther invades a farm, where he holds a mother and her daughter captive.
 Eventually, he is shot dead by the mother while inside the farm's chicken coop.